qasimsqt/k8s-multi-tier-app/README.md

 # k8s-multi-tier-app
-My very own K8s project

-THIS FILE Explains what the project is, tools used, how to run it

-# Multi-Tier Application Deployment on Kubernetes

-This project demonstrates the deployment of a simple multi-tier web application on a self-managed Kubernetes cluster (using `kubeadm`).
-It includes a frontend (NGINX) and a backend (MongoDB), both containerized using Docker and deployed using Kubernetes manifests.
+A beginner-friendly project that demonstrates the deployment of a simple multi-tier web application using Kubernetes (via `kubeadm`).
+It features an NGINX frontend and a MongoDB backend, containerized with Docker and orchestrated with Kubernetes manifests.

 ---

-Technologies Used
+##  Technologies Used

-- Kubernetes (deployed via `kubeadm`)
+- Kubernetes (kubeadm)
 - Docker
 - NGINX (Frontend)
 - MongoDB (Backend)